|

 further epilation).
 (Just before that destruction

-conservation about who “likes” Wade the most.)
-Some
+have a car conservation about who “likes” Wade the

-of the hazing happens in a contraption that is part dentist’s chair and
+most.)
+Some of the hazing happens in a contraption that is part dentist’s

 Soon he shows up alive in the House of Wax, but his new body comes apart